abd3lraoufai/abd3lraoufai/README.md

 ## 🚀 Professional Journey

-At **[Storyteller](https://www.getstoryteller.com/)** (Apr 2022 - Present), I've grown as a **Senior Android Developer** working on SDK development and integration for major clients.
+At **[Storyteller](https://www.getstoryteller.com/)** (Apr 2022 - Feb 2025), I've grown as a **Senior Android Developer** working on SDK development and integration for major clients.
 My role encompasses *architecture design*, *Jetpack Compose implementation*, and *team leadership*.
 I've been instrumental in modernizing the codebase, integrating advertising solutions, and building a React Native wrapper for our SDK.

 During my time at **[Vodafone Egypt](http://vf.eg/anavodafone)** (May 2021 - Mar 2022), I focused on *application architecture* and implementing *TDD & BDD methodologies*.
 My work involved security analysis, building robust *CI/CD pipelines*, and ensuring comprehensive test coverage for critical app features used by millions of users.